Neverland Ranch: Death of Michael Jackson

 Following Jackson's death, press reports during June 28–29, 2009, claimed that his family intended to bury him at the Neverland Ranch, eventually turning it into a place of pilgrimage for his fans, similar to how Graceland has become a destination for fans of Elvis Presley.
 Jackson's father Joseph Jackson later denied the reports.
 Construction equipment and gardeners entered the grounds on July 1, prompting speculation that preparations were being made for something related to Jackson's death, but local officials stated that a burial there would be only allowed if the owners of the ranch would go through a permitting process with county and state government before establishing a cemetery at the site.
 Jackson's 2002 will gives his entire estate to a family trust.

 The ranch was the setting for two media appearances on July 2, 2009.
-Jermaine Jackson took The Today Show's Matt Lauer on a tour of the main house, and he was interviewed on the grounds of the house by Larry King for his show.
+Jermaine Jackson took The Today Shows Matt Lauer on a tour of the main house, and he was interviewed on the grounds of the house by Larry King for his show.
 In January 2013, musical artist Lady Gaga announced her willingness to help Jackson's children in keeping the ranch by investing in the property.

 Restoration

-The amusement rides and animals were gone by 2009, replaced with a meditative zen garden and a section decorated with Peter Pan, Jackson's favorite fictional hero.
+The amusement rides and animals–excluding the llamas–were gone by 2009, replaced with a meditative zen garden and a section decorated with Peter Pan, Jackson's favorite fictional hero.

-In May 2015, it was announced that the Neverland Ranch, renamed Sycamore Valley Ranch, would be put up for sale with an initial price tag of $100 million.
+In May 2015, it was announced that the Neverland Ranch, renamed Sycamore Valley Ranch, would be put up for sale with an initial asking price of $100 million.
 By that time, Colony NorthStar had completed extensive renovations to the property.
 Many people, including fans, protested and disagreed with the decision.
 Jermaine Jackson, elder brother of Michael, wrote an open letter to Colony NorthStar expressing his disagreement with their decision.